Frequently Asked Questions

 - German Federal Law on Support in Education: There are some few options for foreign students to receive this support as well: www.bafoeg-aktuell.de/bafoeg/bafoeg-fuer-auslaender.html (information in German only)

-(for German citizens only)
+- A student loan: www.studentenwerk-magdeburg.de/en/finances/kfw-student-loans/ (for German citizens only)

+Do I have to pay back the scholarship?
 No. If your studies progress successfully you do not have to pay back the scholarship.
-If the studies do not progress successfully and/or reporting obligations have not been fulfilled, payment of the monthly stipend might not continue.
-In specific cases, repayment may be claimed.
+If your studies do not progress successfully and if you fail to submit a mandatory progress report after the first half of your programme on time, payment of the monthly stipend might not continue.
+In some cases, the university may demand repayment.

-You may, but the amount you receive from other scholarship programmes will be deducted from the monthly amount you receive from Goethe University’s Goethe goes Global scholarship programme.
+Can I apply for other sources of funding at the same time?
+You may, if the institution which offers you the other scholarship agrees to this, too.
+However, the amount you receive from other scholarships will be deducted from the monthly amount you receive from Goethe University’s Goethe Goes Global scholarship.

 You can find the list of additional application documents for the GGG scholarship on this website.

 Please note that you have to submit certified copies of specific documents (e.g. your University certificate) for the master’s programme application via post.
 However, this is not required for the application documents for the Goethe Goes Global Scholarship.
 It is sufficient to upload your CV, your letter of motivation and your recommendation letters in the MasterPortal (in case uni-assist is not in charge of your application please send it to the department; see MasterPortal)

 Who can write a letter of recommendation for me?
 Your referee should be a professor or a person with similar qualifications, e.g. an academic working in a research department or research organization.